 If your Windows freezes frequently or is encountering frequent Stop Errors or BSOD’s then, it is advisable to check if the problem is being caused by a faulty Driver.
 While in most cases, its usually the unsigned drivers which create problems, one cannot rule out the signed drivers too!
-Nevertheless, you can troubleshoot, identify & resolve common device driver problems with the help of the built-in Driver Verifier Manager & Device Manager.
+Nevertheless, you can troubleshoot, identify & resolve common device driver problems with the help of the built-in Driver Verifier Manager.

-Driver Verifier Manager
+How to use Driver Verifier Manager in Windows

-To open it type verifier in charms bar / start menu search box and hit enter.
-The Driver Verifier Manager, tests each specified driver at startup.
+To open it type verifier in Start menu search box and hit Enter.
+The Driver Verifier Manager tests each specified driver at startup.
 If it detects a problem, it identifies it and then stops it from running.

 - You will see a dialog box ‘Loading driver information‘ at the end of which you will be presented with a list of unsigned drivers.

 There are other options, too, to select at every step.
 Choose what you think would be most appropriate in your case.
 I have only mentioned unsigned drivers as they are usually suspect.
 This way Standard Settings will first be created.
 This helps you in identifying what might be a buggy driver.

-- But if you click Finish, then on re-start of the PC, you may be presented with an error message.
+- But if you click Finish, then on the re-start of the PC, you may be presented with an error message.
 This will include the name of the buggy driver along with an error code.
-Note down the drivers name and the error code.
+Note down the driver’s name and the error code.

 Next reboot, but this time in Safe Mode.
-Now you can choose to Roll back, Update, Disable or Uninstall the particular Driver.
+Now you can choose to Rollback, Update, Disable or Uninstall the particular Driver.

 Finally, you have to disable Windows Driver Verifier.

 How do I disable Windows Driver Verifier?